martinsumner/leveled/docs/GENERAL_TICTACAAE_FOR_RIAK.md

 - {IndexN, Bucket, Key, none, PreviousClock} for actual backend deletes (e.g. post tombstone).

-The AAE Controller will handle the casting or calling of these messages by casting a message to the appropriate TreeCache to prompt an update, and then adding the update to a queue to be batch written to the KeyStore.
-There is an additional penalty for changes where the PreviousClock is unidentified in that they will require a range scan of the KeyStore to generate the TreeCache update message.
+The AAE Controller will handle these update messages by casting a message to the appropriate TreeCache to prompt an update, and then adding the update to a queue to be batch written to the KeyStore.
+There is an additional penalty for changes where the PreviousClock is unidentified in that they will require a range query to fetch the previous result from the KeyStore.

 The AAE controller may also receive requests to retrieve the branch or leaf hashes for a given partition TreeCache, as well as trigger rebuilds or rehashes.

 ### KeyStore

-The KeyStore needs to support four operations:
+The KeyStore needs to support three operations:

 - A batch PUT of objects

-- An object fold bounded by a range
+- An object fold bounded by multiple ranges supporting different object folds and accumulators

 - An is_empty check

-- A GET of a single object
+this can be achieved by having a KeyStore run in `parallel` mode or `native` mode.
+In `parallel` mode the KeyStore has its own dedicated backend store (which can be any supported Key/Value store).
+In `native` mode, the vnode store must support the efficient object fold operations (in particular old by segmentID), and so a separate KeyStore is not required, and requests are diverted to the native vnode backend.
+It is assumed that only the Leveled backend will support `native` mode.

 On startup the AAEController must be informed by the vnode the is_empty status of the actual vnode key store, and this should match the is_empty status of the AAE key store.
-If there is a mismatch then the KeyStore must be rebuilt before the AAEController can exit the `starting` state.
+If there is a mismatch then the KeyStore must be rebuilt.

+When a KeyStore is being rebuilt at startup, it is rebuilt from a fold of the actual vnode backend store - and new PUTs of objects (following the snapshot) will be queued to be played into the store after the fold has been completed.

+When a KeyStore is being rebuilt due to expiry of an existing store, the existing store is kept online until the rebuild is complete (and used for answering any fold requests).
+Both stores are kept up to date with new changes (through queueing on the rebuilt store, and application on the expiring store).

 As vnode changes are made, these changes should be reflected in batches in the KeyStore.
-The Key for the entry in the KeyStore should be a tuple of `{IndexN, SegmentID, Bucket, Key}` where SegmentID is the hash of the Bucket and Key used to map the identifier to a location in the merkle tree.
-The Value of the object should be a tuple of `{VectorClock, Hash}`.
+The Bucket part of the Key used in the KeyStore will be `{IndexN, SegmentID}`, and Key part will be the actual `{Bucket, Key}` of the object.
+The Value of the object should be a tuple of `{Version, VectorClock, Hash, ObjectSize, SiblingCount, Head}`:

+- Version represents the version of this object currently in use (to allow the value format to be changed in future releases);
+- VectorClock is the actual current VectorClock of the object;
+- Hash is the hash of the VectorClock;
+- ObjectSize is the byte size of the object which the Key and Clock represent;
+- SiblingCount is the number of siblings for that object within this vnode;
+- Head is the object header as a binary (a riak object binary with contents removed).

+by default Head will be the atom `disabled`.
+Changing the mode of anti-entropy can enable the storage of the Head part - and this can then be used for 2i anti-entropy, of for metadata-based coverage folds.

 Activity in the KeyStore should be optimised for the vast majority of traffic being PUTs.
 Queries are only used for the KeyStore when: